 A rent is considered high if the amount of the monthly rent, excluding charges, exceeds €41.64 per m² (reference rent for 2017).

 The tax is a percentage of the gross annual rent calculated according to the difference between the rent received and the reference rent.

-Also bear in mind that when you sell your property, you will be subject to tax on real estate gains.
+Also bear in mind that when you sell your property, you will be subject to tax on capital gains (increase in value).

 Until now the property constituting the principal residence of the seller is exempt from this tax.

 Investing in bricks is a safe bet.
 This allows you to build your assets, which you can then sell to expand, rent out or pass on to your children.
 Don’t hesitate to contact French Touch for advice and assistance when you purchase your property.